-Celebrated Australians included Betty Cumbert, also known as the ‘golden girl’ of the 1954 Melbourne Olympics, who won gold in the 100 metre, 200 metre and 4 x 100 metre relay.
+Celebrated Australians included Betty Cuthbert, also known as the ‘golden girl’ of the 1954 Melbourne Olympics, who won gold in the 100 metre, 200 metre and 4 x 100 metre relay.
 Her 100 metre time of 11.4 seconds set an Olympic record.
-If Cumbert was the golden girl, then swimmer Murray Rose was the golden boy.
+If Cuthbert was the golden girl, then swimmer Murray Rose was the golden boy.
 Rose was hailed a national hero after winning three gold medals and becoming the youngest Olympian to have ever been awarded three gold medals within a single Olympic Games.
 He won in the 400 metre and 500 metre freestyle events as well as the 4 x 200 metre freestyle relay.

 Throughout the Games, 469 medals were awarded.
 Australia came in third position with 35 medals, the United States was awarded 74 medals and the Soviet Union won a total of 94 medals.

 During the 1956 Melbourne Games, 14 venues were used including the MCG, Royal Exhibition Building, St Kilda Town Hall, West Melbourne Stadium (Festival Hall) and the Royal Australian Air Force, Laverton Air Base.
 The Olympic Village in Heidelberg West is now used as public housing.